 Have your camera set up and on tripod before you go out into the cold.
 Once you have everything ready, look up at the sky and let your eyes slowly adjust.
 Wait for the auroras to show up.

 We saw a good show of Auroras last night, again around 11PM at Pyhätunturi.
 I got to photograph them the first time.
-Photo gallery coming soon!
+Photo gallery and tips here!

 Gearing up for Lapland – other stuff

 Braving Lapland in winter, you need to ensure you have proper clothes!
 Otherwise you won’t enjoy being outdoors, let alone be able to do or spend much time outside.
 Your face, feet and hands will freeze and should not be exposed to the cold for long.
 Nighttime temperatures may drop to -30 here.